Beautiful DIY Pergola Decorating Ideas

 There are so many fun and interesting options to consider when dressing up your pergola from hanging lanterns to wooden swings that it may be difficult to pick just one.
 Depending on the size of the pergola and overall design feel free to use a few of these special finishes to make yours perfect for you.

 First, ask yourself a few questions.
 How do you use your pergola?
 Is it an area to sit and relax or is it a piece to showcase your garden?
 Do you prefer total privacy or an open-air courtyard?
 Is your pergola attached to your house or off on its own in your yard?
-Imagining how you use the space will make any modifications and decorations compliment your backyard lifestyle.
+Imagining how you use the space will make any modifications and decorations complement your backyard lifestyle.

 Types of Pergola Lighting